Population of Nanjing in December of 1937: Scholarly research

-By contrast, Chinese historian Sun Zhaiwei calculated the size of the Nanking Garrison Force using a micro approach.
+By contrast, Chinese historian Sun Zhaiwei calculated the size of the Nanjing Garrison Force using a micro approach.
 Sun combed through various diaries and documents and found contemporary estimates for most of the units of the defending Chinese garrison, which he added together to produce the figure of 96,458.
 In almost every case, the troop strengths given by the diaries and documents Sun found were much higher than those recorded in the unit-by-unit estimates of Chinese staff officer Tan Daoping.
 Sun Zhaiwei added in Tan's troop strength estimates of each unit for which Sun was unable to find other estimates in order to produce a minimum figure of 125,458, but in assuming that Tan's figures were underestimates, Sun subsequently inflated them to reach an estimate of 150,108.
-Sun notes that this final estimate is roughly the mid-way point between the minimum figure of 125,458, and the hypothetical maximum figure of 180,400, which would have been the size of the Nanking Garrison Force if all its units had been at full strength.
+Sun notes that this final estimate is roughly the mid-way point between the minimum figure of 125,458, and the hypothetical maximum figure of 180,400, which would have been the size of the Nanjing Garrison Force if all its units had been at full strength.

-Askew has also used a micro approach to calculate the size of the Nanking Garrison Force, but is strongly critical of Sun's methods.
+Askew has also used a micro approach to calculate the size of the Nanjing Garrison Force, but is strongly critical of Sun's methods.
 According to Askew, Sun accepts troop strength estimates which were made before the units in question were depleted fighting the Battle of Shanghai and also assumes that each Chinese consisted of three brigades when, according to Askew, most had been reduced to two.
-By contrast, Askew generally supports the unit-by-unit estimates of Tan Daoping because of Tan's high-ranking position in the staff of Nanking Garrison Force commander Tang Shengzhi and because Tan's estimates line up much more closely with the estimates of Western observers.
+By contrast, Askew generally supports the unit-by-unit estimates of Tan Daoping because of Tan's high-ranking position in the staff of Nanjing Garrison Force commander Tang Shengzhi and because Tan's estimates line up much more closely with the estimates of Western observers.
 Askew accepts Tan's figures as being the upper range of estimates and notes a few possible areas of overestimation.
-Most notably, Tan argues that the Nanking Garrison Force's training brigade comprised 11,000 soldiers, but a contemporary document indicates that it was about fifteen percent below a peak strength of 8,100.
+Most notably, Tan argues that the Nanjing Garrison Force's training brigade comprised 11,000 soldiers, but a contemporary document indicates that it was about fifteen percent below a peak strength of 8,100.
 Tan also states that the 88th Division contained 7,000 soldiers, but Askew notes that the division's official battle report says 6,000.
-Askew settles on a range of 73,790-81,500 soldiers for the entire Nanking Garrison Force.
+Askew settles on a range of 73,790-81,500 soldiers for the entire Nanjing Garrison Force.

 Application of estimates

-The significance of population estimates for Nanking is that they can be used as important base figures for calculating the death toll of the Nanking Massacre.
-For example, Tokushi Kasahara believes that the population of Nanking comprised 400,000-500,000 civilians and 150,000 soldiers, and has concluded that the death toll of the Nanking Massacre amounted to 160,000-170,000 victims.
-On the other hand, David Askew believes that the population of Nanking comprised 200,000 civilians and 73,790-81,500 soldiers, and has concluded that the death toll of the Nanking Massacre was roughly 40,000 victims.
+The significance of population estimates for Nanjing is that they can be used as important base figures for calculating the death toll of the Nanjing Massacre.
+For example, Tokushi Kasahara believes that the population of Nanjing comprised 400,000-500,000 civilians and 150,000 soldiers, and has concluded that the death toll of the Nanjing Massacre amounted to 160,000-170,000 victims.
+On the other hand, David Askew believes that the population of Nanjing comprised 200,000 civilians and 73,790-81,500 soldiers, and has concluded that the death toll of the Nanjing Massacre was roughly 40,000 victims.